Crossing Numbers and Stress of Random Graphs: Notations and Tools from Stochastic Geometry

 where $\k_d=\vol_d(B_d)$ is the volume of the unit ball $B_d$ in $\R^d$, and $\surf(W)$ the surface area of $W$.
 For $n$ and $m$, central limit theorems and concentration inequalities are well known as $t \to \infty$, see, e.g., \cite{Penrose03,CTMRMS}.

 The expected degree $\E_V \deg(v)$ of a typical vertex $v$ is approximately of order $\kappa_d\, t\, \d_t^d$ (this can be made precise using Palm distributions).
 This naturally leads to three different asymptotic \emph{regimes} as introduced in Penrose's book~\cite{Penrose03}: \begin{itemize} \item in the \emph{sparse regime} we have $\lim_{t\to\infty}t \, \d_t^d=0$, thus $\E_V \deg(v)$ tends to zero; \item in the \emph{thermodynamic regime} we have $\lim_{t\to\infty}t \, \d_t^d=c >0 $, thus $\E_V \deg(v)$ is asymptotically constant; \item in the \emph{dense regime} we have $ \lim_{t\to\infty}t \, \d_t^d=\infty $, thus $\E_V \deg(v)\to\infty$. \end{itemize} Observe that in standard graph theoretic terms, the \emph{thermodynamic regime} leads to \emph{sparse graphs}, i.e., via~\eqref{eq:edges} we obtain $\E_V m = \Th(t) = \Th(\E_V n)$.
 Similarly, the dense regime---together with $\d_t \to c$---leads to \emph{dense graphs}, i.e., $\E_V m = \Th(t^2) = \Th((\E_V n)^2)$.
 Recall that to employ the crossing lemma, we want $m \geq 4n$.
 Also, the lemma already shows that any good (straight-line) drawing of a dense graph $G_0$ already gives a constant-factor approximation for $\tcr(G_0)$ (and $\rcr(G_0)$).
-In the following we thus assume a constant $0<c \leq t\,\d_t^{d}$ and $\d_t\to 0$, i.e., $m=o(n^2)$.
+In the following we thus assume a constant $0<c \leq t\,\d_t^{d}$ and $\d_t\to 0$, i.e., $m=\co(n^2)$.

 The Slivnyak-Mecke formula is a classical tool to compute expectations and will thus be used extensively throughout this paper.
-Yet, suitable tools to compute variances came up only recently.
+Yet, suitable methods to compute variances came up only recently.
 They emerged in connection with the development of the Malliavin calculus for Poisson point processes~\cite{LastPenrose11, PR16}.
+This is due to the fact that the Wiener-It\^{o} chaos expansion is particularly well-behaved for Poisson U-statistics~\cite{MRMS}.
 An important operator for functions $g(V)$ of Poisson point processes is the \emph{difference} (also called \emph{add-one-cost}) operator,

 which considers the change in the function value when adding a single further point~$v$.
-We know that there is a Poincar\'e inequality for Poisson functionals~\cite{Wu00,LastPenrose11}, yielding the upper bound in~\eqref{eq:var-LBUB} below.
-On the other hand, the isometry property of the Wiener-It\^{o} chaos expansion \cite{Last-book} of an (square integrable) $L^2$-function $g(V)$ leads to the lower bound in~\eqref{eq:var-LBUB}:

-Often, in particular in the cases we are interested in in this paper, the bounds are sharp in the order of $t$ and often even sharp in the occurring constant.
-This is due to the fact that the Wiener-It\^{o} chaos expansion, the Poincar\'e inequality, and the lower bound are particularly well-behaved for Poisson U-statistics~\cite{MRMS}.